-Poland embraces the West amid Ukraine crisis after years of drifting away
+Poland embraces West amid Ukraine crisis after years of drifting away

 But in recent weeks, Polish leaders have pivoted from attacking some of the core institutions of liberal democracy to touting their role as defenders of European unity and values.

-“Your presence here, Mr. President, first of all, sends a very big sign of unity,” Duda said Friday before he and Biden received a briefing in Rzeszow, Poland on humanitarian efforts.
+“Your presence here, Mr. President, first of all, sends a very big sign of unity,” Duda said Friday before he and Biden received a briefing in Rzeszow on humanitarian efforts.
 “This is a huge sign of support and Euro-Atlantic unity — unity with my country, with Poland.
 It demonstrates great friendship between Poland and the United States, and a very profound alliance.”

 The fortified bond between Poland and the United States could be temporary, however.
 The two countries have already clashed briefly over the MiG fighter jet issue, and fissures are emerging over how many refugees Poland has already welcomed.
 Experts say they hope that Biden will not ignore human rights concerns with Poland simply because of the Ukraine crisis.